itsgoingd/laravel-boo/readme.md

 #### Whyyy?

-Just an inside joke taken a bit too far, move along please, nothing to see here.
+**Please do NOT use this.** It's just an inside joke, nothing to see here.

 Image by Symfony (https://github.com/symfony/symfony)